Irinotecan (By injection)

 - Runny nose, watery eyes, flushing, slow heartbeat

-- Severe diarrhea, stomach pain or cramping, red or black stools
+- Severe diarrhea, nausea, or vomiting, stomach pain or cramping, red or black stools

 - Trouble breathing, fever, or cough